 The museum is situated at the rear of the Town Hall, Bangor Castle.
 It sits within the old laundry and stables of the castle, built for the Hon.
 Robert Edward Ward in 1852.

 Our museum shop offers a unique range of family learning activities, games, toys, and souvenirs as well as a selection of books on local and historical topics.

 The museum café offers freshly made tea and coffee, lunch and snacks for visitors.
 Special menus are available at certain times of the year, such as Easter and Mother's Day.
 For further information or to reserve a table telephone the cafe on 028 9127 8050.

 Museum tours are available but must be booked in advance.
 Contact the museum for more information.

 Tickets for Ards and North Down arts events may also be purchased from the museum shop.

 |Tuesday - Saturday||10:00am - 3pm|

 The museum is accessible for disabled visitors.

-To find out more about our collections, the regular special events and activities we host, how to book an educational event or activity and our other facilities see the North Down Museum website or telephone 028 9127 1200.
+To find out more about our collections, the regular special events and activities we host or our other facilities see: our website or telephone: 028 9127 1200